tainstr/misura.doc/browser/browser.rst

 The browser has a tab interface, where the first tab is reserved to Databases, and any  additional tab represents a test file.

+Each test is saved into a single test file in standard :term:`HDF5` file format.
+Test files and can be indexed into one or more databases to ease up search and organization.

 .. toctree::
 	:maxdepth: 2